wireless-intelligence-lab/DeepVerse6G-matlab/docs/pages/parameters/wireless.rst

 Wireless Parameters
 ^^^^^^^^^^^^^^^^^^^

-The wireless generation parameters are defined in :attr:`dv.wireless_parameters` file.
+The communication channel generation parameters are defined in :attr:`dv.communication_parameters` file.
 These parameters are listed in detail as follows.